Psychoanalytic Center of Philadelphia

+PCOP's Child Psychoanalytic Training Program was founded and directed by Margaret Mahler, and continues in this tradition; PCOP likewise sponsors and hosts the yearly Mahler Symposium on Child Development.

 In 1949, Philadelphia Psychoanalytic Society split into two factions,the Philadelphia Association for Psychoanalysis and the Philadelphia Psychoanalytic Institute and Society.
-This split lasted 50 years, until both societies reunified in 1949.
+This split ended in 1999 after a 50 year rift.

 PCOP is currently housed in the historic Rockland Mansion in East Fairmount Park.

+PCOP offers training in foundational psychoanalytic thought, branching into training paths in psychodynamic psychotherapy, psychoanalysis, and child psychoanalysis.